Lancs Roman Roads

 Also on the Littleborough HS site is an aerial photo which they suggest looks like traces of a possible Roman fort at Cloise Farm, just off Swaindrod Lane.

 2021 Update - the release of Series 2 Lidar data for this area shows that the Swaindrod Lane alternative is certainly not Roman - no prominent agger at all.
-There is also no evidence for the possible fort.
+Also there is also no evidence for the possible fort.
+We can finally put it to bed - there was no Roman road either over Blackstone Edge or via Swaindrod.

 Click for larger view